John-Cyb3r/cyb3r-robbing/README.md

 ## Dependencies
 - rpemotes - For The Emotes that will play while searching the player
 - qb-menu (Optional) - For The Robbing Menu
-- ox_lib - For Robbing menu / if you don't want to use qb-menu
+- ox_lib - For Robbing menu, if you don't want to use qb-menu
 - progressbar - For the progressbar while searching the person

 # How to install